Femur Segmentation

-In this module, we will segment the Pelvis and Femurs from the 9553F DICOM dataset.
+In this module, we will segment the Pelvis, Femurs, and Knee implants from the 9553F DICOM dataset.

 LOAD DICOM Volume

-Note: you won't see the 3D render until you follow Volume Rendering steps below
+Note: you won't see the 3D render until you follow Volume Rendering steps below.
+If the volume looks messed up in the 2D viewers (a weirdly shaped head), review the Import DICOM datasets documentation to fix the problem.

 Volumes Module